US probes Tesla Autopilot, steering wheels that can come off - KESQ

 In addition to the Autopilot investigation, NHTSA has opened investigations during the past three years into Teslas braking suddenly for no reason, suspension problems and other issues.

 In February, NHTSA pressured Tesla into recalling nearly 363,000 vehicles with “Full Self-Driving” software because the system can break traffic laws.
-The system, which cannot drive itself, is being tested on public roads by as many as 400,000 Tesla owners.
+The system is being tested on public roads by as many as 400,000 Tesla owners.
 But NHTSA said in documents that it can make unsafe actions such as traveling straight through an intersection while in a turn-only lane, going through a yellow traffic light without proper caution or failing to respond to changes in posted speed limits.

 The U.S. Justice Department also has asked Tesla for documents from Tesla about “Full Self-Driving” and Autopilot.